 7. Rubber Plant (Ficus elastica)

-Large, glossy leaves make the rubber plant a strong air purifier, and the dark foliage absorbs more light than smaller-leaved plants.
-It handles medium light well and grows into a substantial floor plant over time.
-Wipe the leaves with a damp cloth occasionally to keep them efficient at absorbing pollutants.
+Large, glossy leaves make the rubber plant a strong bedroom floor plant.
+It handles medium light well and grows into a substantial corner plant over time.
+Wipe the leaves with a damp cloth occasionally so dust does not block light or make the plant look dull.

 Light: Medium to bright indirect | Water: When top 2 inches are dry | Pet safe: No (mildly toxic)